Skip to main content

 1 October 2025.
 The NRLA confirms: "The cap includes eligible works undertaken from October 2025, as well as the cost of obtaining the EPC itself."
 Any qualifying spend on or after this date contributes to your £10,000.

-This is the key planning insight: landlords who started improvements in late 2025 or early 2026 are already building up cap credit — even though the formal compliance deadline isn't until October 2030.
+This is the key planning insight: landlords who started improvements in late 2025 or early 2026 are already building up cap credit, even though the formal compliance deadline for all tenancies is not until April 2030.

 Which Improvements Count?
 The Full List